pylenin/purple-blue/content/posts/5-reasons-to-learn-python.md

 So much so that I started applying for python programming jobs even while doing my M.Sc in Transportation Engineering and happily accepted the job offer when I got one.

 #### What can you expect here?
-If you are reading this, there is a good chance you already know what python is and why it is a popular choice in today's generation.
+If you are reading this, there is a good chance you already know what python is and why it is a popular choice for a programming language to learn in today's generation.

-Maybe you are considering python as your first programming language over other languages.
-Maybe you are interested in making a career switch to some other field that needs certain expertise of the python programming language and you feel you lack it.
+Maybe you are considering python as your first language for learning programming over other languages.

+Maybe you are a software engineer, interested in making a career switch to some other field that needs certain expertise of the python programming language and you feel you lack it.

 Maybe you are just curious and missing a hobby in your present life.
 So you decide to embark upon a journey of learning a new language. **And you are choosing python!**

 No matter why you are here, I am going to provide you all the reasons, why choosing python is a great choice.
 I am going to layout the various advantages of working with python.

 But then I am not going to be a blind promoter.
 I am also going to explain to you, what you shouldn't expect from python and areas where python could let you down.

 #### Why should you learn Python?
 Python is a high level, interpreted and a general-purpose programming language developed by **Guido van Rossum** in 1991.
-Over the years, Python has become famous for its versatility of being able to blend object-oriented, procedural and functional programming into itself very elegantly.
+Over the years, Python has become famous for its versatility of being able to blend object-oriented, procedural and functional programming into itself very elegantly. **It is not just a scripting language anymore.**

 There are a lot of reasons that make Python special.

 In this blog, I am going to discuss 5 reasons that are the most important reasons according to me and should be sufficient for you to choose Python as your first or next programming language.

 ##### Simplicity and Readability
 ![Python is simple and readable](/img/5-reasons-for-python/python-simplicity.png)

 Python's most distinctive quality is its simple syntax and readability.
 This is what sets it apart from a lot of other programming languages and therefore makes it a great **first choice** for beginners.

 Python is an interpreted language.
 So the code is executed at run time and does not need to be compiled like other languages (C++ or C).
 Therefore it comes with some subtle advantages like dynamic typing, automatic memory management and scoping.

 ##### Developer Productivity
 ![Enhances developer productivity](/img/5-reasons-for-python/python-productivity.png)